• Home

 Here’s how:

 1. Look at the sugar grams.
 No, it’s not the calories or fat content you should be most worried about.
 The worst offender of store-bought treats (or even homemade if you’re not careful), is the sugar!
 If a product is packed with sugar, it will negate any of the positives it possesses in regards to fiber, protein, etc. And while all sugars are NOT created equal (with those from whole fruits, veggies, etc. not withholding here), an adult shouldn’t have more than 25 grams of added sugars per day, and children a mere 15 grams.
 And yes, you better bet that 1 Reese’s Peanut Butter cup has way more than that!
 [Did you know even ¼ cup of real maple syrup has a whopping 48 grams of sugar?!
 Yes, even natural sugars will fall into this “added” category].
-Remember, sugar can be disguised under dozens of different names (as I originally wrote about in my Eat Less Sugar blog).
+Remember, sugar can be disguised under dozens of different names (as I originally wrote about in my ).
 So, just because “sugar” isn’t written under the ingredients, doesn’t mean it’s not loaded with the stuff!

 2. Serving Size.
 Yes, after I look at the number of sugar grams I look at the serving size.
 Some cookies (especially those big “protein cookies”), will contain 2 or 3 servings, even if it’s technically only 1 cookie.
 Muffins and other baked goods are often the same.
 So are bags of chips, pretzels, etc. This means that you need to multiply the sugar grams, calories, etc. by the number of servings.
 For example, if the cookie your about to scarf down says 2 Servings and contains 35 grams of sugar, if and when you eat the whole thing, you’ll actually be engulfing 70 grams!
 That’s almost 3-days worth!